-Figure 3 - 26 Send Serial PPP parameters to the DAS
+Figure 38 Send Serial PPP

 Note: When the Send button is selected both Ethernet and Serial PPP IP configuration are sent to the DAS at the same time.
 So it is therefore possible to edit both sets of configurations at the same time and only send them to the DAS once.